-Item #6 - Discuss proposed Zoning Ordinance amendments pertaining to Indoor & Outdoor Commercial Entertainment.

-As requested, staff has provided proposed ordinance amendments to address outdoor seating and patio areas for Indoor Commercial Entertainment uses.
+Item #5 - Proposed zoning ordinance amendments pertaining to Indoor & Outdoor Commercial Entertainment.
+A zoning ordinance amendment is provided that if approved would allow outdoor seating and patio areas for Indoor Commercial Entertainment uses.
+These types of uses will require a conditional use permit.
 Examples of Indoor Commercial Entertainment uses are restaurants; taverns; health or fitness centers; all forms of training studios; bowling alleys; arcades; roller rinks and pool halls.
-Staff has also proposed to remove Outdoor Commercial Entertainment within the Central Business District and proposed to include Outdoor Commercial Entertainment within the Planned Business District.
-Examples of Outdoor

-Commercial Entertainment uses are miniature golf courses; go-cart tracks; commercial swimming pools; driving ranges; amusement parks and drive-in theaters.
-A future public hearing will be necessary prior to any zoning amendment.
+Also provided is an amendment to remove Outdoor Commercial Entertainment within the Central Business District and an amendment to include Outdoor Commercial Entertainment as a conditional use within the Planned Business District.
+Examples of Outdoor Commercial Entertainment uses are miniature golf courses; go-cart tracks; commercial swimming pools; driving ranges; amusement parks and drive-in theaters.
+A public hearing and recommendation to the Common Council is necessary.